JoshuaKGoldberg/speaker-rider/README.md

 ## Accessibility

-Captioning should be provided, ideally live by a trained professional.
-If there is absolutely no other option, auto-generated captioning is not the greatest but will suffice.

 ### In-Person

 If the event is in-person, all areas -including any auxiliary events like official afterparties or co-located events- must be accessible to those who require mobility aids, including stages.